rhysd/git-messenger.vim/README.md

 The floating window is definitely recommended since it can shows the information near the cursor.

 This plugin supports both Neovim and Vim (8 or later).
-I wrote [a Japanese blogpost for this plugin](https://rhysd.hatenablog.com/entry/2019/03/10/230119).
+And I wrote [a Japanese blogpost for this plugin](https://rhysd.hatenablog.com/entry/2019/03/10/230119).

+## Why?

+When you're modifying unfamiliar codes, you would sometimes wonder 'why was this line added?' or 'why this value was chosen?' in the source code.
+The answer sometimes lays in a commit message, especially in message of the last commit which modifies the line.